Two-way sparsity for time-varying networks, with applications in genomics: Single-cell gene-expression data

-We also wanted to compare our method with alternative network inference method for single-cell transcriptome data.
+Next, we compared our method with alternative network inference method for single-cell transcriptome data.
 Methods for inferring time-varying network structure in data of this type include alternatives designed for many fewer nodes than our method can handle, such as the work of \cite{matsumoto2017scode}, which is designed to infer structure in networks with fewer than 100 nodes.
-However, there is also a static network inference method available for single-cell transcriptome data called `SCENIC' \citep{aibar2017scenic}, which can be used to infer structure in large networks of 20000 or more nodes, and which is therefore also appropriate for the data-set analysed here.
+However, there is also a static network inference method available for single-cell transcriptome data called `SCENIC' \citep{aibar2017scenic}, that can be used to infer structure in large networks of 20000 or more nodes, and that is therefore also appropriate for the data-set analysed here.
 For comparison with our proposed methodology, we ran the SCENIC method on the same single-cell gene-expression data-set already analysed.
-Equivalently to our proposed method, SCENIC returns fitted model parameters which indicate the strength of the network connection between a pair of nodes, or genes: maintaining equivalent notation, we label these SCENIC model parameters $b^{\prime(i)}_j$.
+Equivalently to our proposed method, SCENIC returns fitted model parameters that indicate the strength of the network connection between a pair of nodes, or genes: maintaining equivalent notation, we label these SCENIC model parameters $b^{\prime(i)}_j$.
 Thus, by again choosing a threshold $\phi^\prime$, it is possible to infer network structure by inferring edges between the pair of nodes $i$ and $j$ if the corresponding fitted model parameter $|\hat{b}^{\prime(i)}_j|>\phi^\prime$.
 We choose $\phi^\prime$ so as to maintain the same number of connections to each target in the network inferred by the SCENIC method, as compared with our method.
+Table \ref{SCENICtab} shows the genes inferred in the network structure around the neuronal identity gene SATB2 (summarised from Figure \ref{SATB2netPlot}), together with the genes equivalently found from the SCENIC method (setting $\phi^\prime$ to maintain the same number of connections).